Suddenly (1954 film): Influence

 In 1959, five years after the release of Suddenly, The Manchurian Candidate, a novel written by Richard Condon, a former Hollywood press agent, was published.
 As with Suddenly, Condon's book features a mentally troubled former war hero who, at the climax of the story, uses a rifle with a scope to shoot at a politician, in the case of the novel, a presidential candidate.
 The Manchurian Candidate was released as a film in 1962, starring Sinatra, but this time he was trying to prevent an assassination being committed by Laurence Harvey.
 Paul Frees, who plays Benny Conklin in Suddenly, served as the narrator of The Manchurian Candidate (1962).

 Sinatra asked United Artists to withdraw Suddenly from circulation because he heard the rumor that Lee Harvey Oswald had seen it before shooting President Kennedy.
 According to Hollywood legend, Sinatra bought up all remaining copies of Suddenly and had them destroyed, but this was not true.
 Sinatra also supposedly wanted The Manchurian Candidate - of which he was a producer - withdrawn after the assassination, but its disappearance was caused by its having completed a normal film release schedule.

 A remake of Suddenly, starring Dominic Purcell and directed by Uwe Boll, was released in 2013.

 Loss of copyright

-The film's copyright was not renewed and it entered the public domain; it can be downloaded and viewed for free online.
+The film's copyright was not renewed in 1970 by Sinatra due to its plot resembling the assassination of John F. Kennedy, with Lee Harvey Oswald being reported to have viewed the film a few days before the killing, and it entered the public domain; it can be downloaded and viewed for free online.
 Prior to it entering the public domain, the film was widely available from a number of discount/public domain distributors.
 Suddenly was colorized for home video by Hal Roach Studios in 1986, rendering Sinatra's blue eyes brown.
 A remastered colorized version by Legend Films was released to DVD on June 16, 2009, which also includes a newly restored print of the original black and white film.

 Serge Bromberg, a film preservationist based in Paris, completely restored the film from a camera negative for Lobster Films, which released it in 2018.